How Does LendingTree Get Paid?

 • Must use Apple ID to apply

-In order to apply for the Apple Credit Card, you must have (or create) an Apple ID.
-Applying on your iPhone or mobile device is likely the most convenient way, but you can apply via your computer.
+You must have (or create) an Apple ID to apply for the Apple Credit Card.
+Applying on your iPhone or mobile device is likely the most convenient way, but you can also apply via your computer.

-Those who aren’t already in the Apple ecosystem by choice aren’t necessarily missing out on much since the highest level of Daily Cash is given on purchases made via your Apple Wallet on your mobile device.
+If you’re not already in the Apple ecosystem, you’re not missing out on much since you need to make Apple-related purchases to earn the highest level of Daily Cash.
 Plenty of cash back credit cards offer the same, or better, levels of rewards without having to jump through additional requirements to obtain the card.

 • Not all businesses accept Apple Pay

 More than 85% of businesses accept Apple Pay, but chances are there are a few places you shop that don’t accept it.
-You can request your own physical Apple Card (which is a Mastercard) and use it to make purchases at these places, but you’ll only earn 1% cash back on these purchases.
+You can request your own physical Apple Credit Card (which is a Mastercard) and use it to make purchases at these places, but you’ll only earn 1% cash back.

-There’s no sign-up bonus with the Apple Credit Card which means no extra points or cash back rewards for meeting an initial spending requirement.
-The lack of an intro APR makes it a poor choice for financing a large purchase outside of the Apple brand.
+There’s no sign-up bonus with the Apple Credit Card, which means no extra points or cash back rewards for meeting an initial spending requirement.
+The lack of an intro APR also makes it a poor choice for financing a large purchase outside of the Apple brand.

 • Physical card is sent by request only